vechain/VIPs/vips/VIP-XNode-Contract-Support.md

 ## Overview

-Contracts are widely used to in Multi-Sig-Wallets or for DAOs.
+Contracts are widely used, for example in Multi-Sig-Wallets or for DAOs.
 VeChainThor Nodes can not be transferred to contracts due a restriction in the node-contract.
 Lifting the transfer restriction to allow ownership for contracts will allow a widely shared use of VeChainThor Node, especially will it allow to form DAOs arround a single VeChainThor Node.